-Hey thrifters, we have some exciting news!
-In the coming weeks, you might discover our all-new packaging at your door.
-They’re very polka-dotted, very cute, and best of all, they’re recycled domestically (hi, Ohio) from old plastics like plastic films and various rigid containers.
+Our mailers are recycled domestically (hi, Ohio) from old plastics like plastic films and various rigid containers.
 They’re 100% recycled plastic, 100% recyclable, and 100% reusable.

-Why This is a Big Deal
+Why is this a big deal?

 It means we’re reusing plastic that has already been produced and keeping it out of our oceans and landfills.
-And with 8 million metric tons of plastic winding up in our oceans each year, making that switch is definitely worth celebrating. #Secondhandfirst for the win!
+And with 8 million metric tons of plastic winding up in our oceans each year, making that switch is definitely worth celebrating. #secondhandfirst for the win!

 And that’s not all.
 Our new recycled mailers have a significantly SMALLER eco impact than paper mailers.
 Here’s what we learned: paper mailers take 17 times MORE water than our recycled plastic mailers.
 Plus, creating one recycled mailer takes three times less energy as opposed to paper.
 One more thing to note, 210K paper mailers can fit on one truck… when we make the switch to recycled mailers, we’ll be able to fit 1M.
-That’s a big deal.
+Yep, that’s a big deal.

 Our recycled mailers are resealable so you can send them right back to us with your return.
 Don’t have anything to return?
 You can print a free Clean Out shipping label and reuse our mailer as a mini Clean Out bag instead.
 Just make sure you aren’t mixing returns with Clean Out items, send one or the other!